LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 12. [References and links](#references)

 ## Market Segmentation <a name="business_understanding"></a>
-For the decision making process for the business development in general, and potentially on the logistic strategy specifically,  an understanding of the customer behaviour and geographic conditions need to be analyzed.
+For the decision making process for the business development in general, and potentially for the logistic strategy specifically,  an understanding of the customer behaviour and geographic conditions need to be analyzed.
 By extracting commonly shared demographic- and geodemographic characteristics methods are used to divide customers into groups (segments).
 This allows to apply tailor-made strategies that can target specific customer segments in a more effective way.

 ## Objectives <a name="objectives"></a>
 The analysis in this repository is looking into the customer's buying behavior as well as their locations.
 By doing so a few quesions will be answered: